isaaclyman/novel-word-count-obsidian/README.md

 ### Excluding notes

-To exclude a note from all counts _except_ note count, created date, last updated date, and file size, add the `exclude-from-word-count` tag to frontmatter.
+To exclude a note from all counts _except_ note count, created date, last updated date, and file size, add the `exclude-from-word-count` [tag](https://help.obsidian.md/Editing+and+formatting/Tags) to the [properties](https://help.obsidian.md/Editing+and+formatting/Properties).
 (The plugin will recognize the tag in any case and with or without hyphens/underscores, so you can follow your preferred tagging syntax, e.g. `ExcludeFromWordCount`, `Exclude_from_word_count`, and so on.)

 ### Safety